 1) Identify your Target Audience

 Before anything else, identify the accounts you need to focus your efforts on.
 To begin with, search for your target companies on LinkedIn.
 Go through their list of employees.
 Filter the list by location, industry and service to select the right decision-makers.
 If needed, go through their job description also.
 Once have the list of your target audience ready, keep them handy.

 2) Follow your Target Audience

 Connect with the audience identified in step 1.
-Monitor what kind of content they share or publish on LinkedIn and try to gauge their interests.
+Monitor what kind of content they share or publish on LinkedIn and try to gauge their interests, and avoid using duplicate content.
 Find if these decision-makers have a Twitter account or a professional blog.
 If yes, follow them there as well.
 Now that some of these people will follow you back on social media, you will get ample opportunities to engage and take the conversation forward.

 3) Optimize your Social Listening